eigentaylor/eigentaylor.github.io/_posts/2026-04-11-approval-only.md

 | $B$   |55.6%| 19  |66.7%|
 | $C$   |55.6%|33.3%| 21  |

-Reading it off, you realize with horror that $A$ was completely nonviable.
+Reading it, you realize with horror that $A$ was completely nonviable.
 They would have lost to *anyone* in the runoff.
 Whereas $B$ would have defeated *anyone else* in a runoff, as the Condorcet winner, including your least favorite $C$.
 But $B$ got a lower score than the nonviable $A$ by *one single point*.

 If you had just stayed home, $B$ would have won and you would have gotten a candidate you scored a genuine 3 out of 5.
 But your vote pushed $A$ over the top, and now you got a candidate you scored a 0 out of 5.
 Despite clearly signaling that you would still prefer $B$ over $C$, your ballot was weaponized against you to change the outcome from $B$ to $C$.
 If $A$ was completely nonviable, why were they put into the runoff at all, over your viable backup $B$?

 This data also gives $B$ supporters good reason to be upset.
-The numbers clearly show a strong consensus for $B$ over any other option, but $B$ still lost.
-This result is not indefensible, but it is also extremely worrying.
-It becomes transparent that the $A$ supporters who would have preferred $B$ over $C$ were screwed over by the system.
+The numbers show a clear majority preference for $B$ over any other option, but $B$ still lost.
+The result is philosophically defensible, since $B$ was not able to amass strong enough support, but it is also extremely worrying.
+It becomes obvious that the $A$ supporters who would have preferred $B$ over $C$ were screwed over by the system.

 These failures are generally assumed to be much rarer in STAR and Condorcet than RCV, but only Approval (and Choose-one) completely avoid them: in Approval, voting sincerely can never hurt your preferred outcome, and your single vote can only ever help elect someone you *actually vote for*.
 Which sounds so obvious that it shouldn't even need to be stated, but it's true.
 This is one way in which complexity and expressiveness in a voting system can actually make it less safe to vote.